CReST: A Class-Rebalancing Self-Training Framework for Imbalanced Semi-Supervised Learning: Experiments

 We first directly evaluate several classic SSL methods on class-imbalanced datasets, including Pseudo-Labeling~\cite{pseudolabeling}, Mean Teacher~\cite{meanteacher}, MixMatch~\cite{mixmatch} and FixMatch~\cite{fixmatch}.
 All the SSL baselines suffer from low accuracy due to imbalanced data, and the accuracy drop becomes more pronounced with increasing imbalance ratio.
 On MixMatch, the improvement provided by CReST is modest mainly due to the schedule constraint.
 Providing more generation budget, the results of MixMatch with CReST can be further improved.
 Among these algorithms, FixMatch achieves the best performance, so we take it as the baseline for various rebalancing methods.

 We consider typical class-rebalancing methods designed for fully-supervised learning that can be directly applied in SSL algorithms including 1) Class-Balanced loss (CB)~\cite{cbloss}, a representative of re-weighting strategies in which labeled examples are re-weighted according to the inverse of the effective number of samples in each class; 2) Re-Sampling (RS)~\cite{rs-1, rs-2}, a representative of re-sampling strategies in which each labeled example is sampled with probability proportional to the inverse sample size of its class.
-We also consider Distribution Alignment (DA)~\cite{remixmatch} as described in Section~\ref{sec:adaptive-da} and Logit Adjustment (LA)~\cite{la}, an ad-hoc post-processing technique to enhance models' discriminative ability on minority classes by adjusting the logits of model predictions.
+We also consider Distribution Alignment (DA)~\cite{remixmatch} as described in Sec.~\ref{sec:adaptive-da} and Logit Adjustment (LA)~\cite{la}, an ad-hoc post-processing technique to enhance models' discriminative ability on minority classes by adjusting the logits of model predictions.
 While CB, RS, DA and LA all improve accuracy over SSL baselines, the gain is relatively small.
 With CReST and CReST+, we successfully improve the accuracy for all imbalance ratios by at most 10.8\% over FixMatch, outperforming all compared SSL baselines and class-rebalancing methods.
 Finally, applying LA as the post-processing correction of our CReST+ models further gives consistent accuracy gains, producing the best results.

 \paragraph{Comparison with DARP.} We directly compare with DARP~\cite{darp}, the most recent state-of-the-art SSL algorithm specifically designed for imbalanced data.
 Both DARP and our method are built upon MixMatch and FixMatch as drop-in additions to standard SSL algorithms.
 We apply our method on exactly the same datasets used in DARP and present the results in Table~\ref{tab:cifar-darp}.
+Details of the dataset construction are provided in the supplementary material.
 For all three imbalance ratios, our model consistently achieves up to 4.0\% accuracy gain over DARP on MixMatch, and up to 2.4\% accuracy gain on FixMatch.